Tubbz-alt/Super-Resolution-of-Images-Videos-using-SRGAN/README.md

 #### *Proposed as "Quantiphi Project"*

+### New update on project: Making attempts to change the code compatible with TensorFlow 2.x version and other APIs

 ## Summary

 Super-resolution (SR) of images refers to the process of generating or reconstructing the high- resolution (HR) images from low-resolution images (LR).
 This project mainly focuses on dealing with this problem of super-resolution using the generative adversarial network, named SRGAN, a deep learning framework.
 In this project, SRGAN was trained and evaluated using 'DIV2K', ‘MS-COCO’ and ‘VID4’ [6] which are the popular datasets for image resolution tasks.